 Atum and the Water

-The Ennead?
-That’s basically, the collective of nine major Egyptian gods and goddesses that are regarded of the highest importance in ancient Egyptian mythology.
+Although there are different versions of the story of Atum, one of the most prominent readings in relation to Atum is the one of the priests at Heliopolis.
+The priests were convinced that their interpretation was the original and truly right one, which would mean that Atum is at the head of the Ennead – the collective of nine major Egyptian gods and goddesses that are regarded of the highest importance in ancient Egyptian mythology.
 Atum was at the very roots of the Ennead, and he created eight descendants who would remain steadily on his side.
 The nine gods and goddesses can be considered all the cornerstones of what is nowadays seen as Egyptian religion.

-How Atum Birthed the Most Important Gods of Ancient Egyptian Religion
+How Atum Birthed the Most Important Gods of Ancient Egyptian Religion?

 From the very start of the creation process, he was accompanied by some of his first descendants.
 That is to say, the very process of separation resulted in the creation of his twin offspring.
 They go by the names of Shu and Tefnut.
 Respectively, these are described as dry air and moisture.
-Not sure if that’s any more lively than water, but at least it started a process.

 The Creation of Shu and Tefnut

 Many mythological stories are quite notorious for how some of the gods were created.
 This is no different for the first gods of the Ennead.
-Shu and Tefnut are believed to see their first rays of light after one of either two stories, which can be traced back to the first texts as discovered in the Egypt pyramids.
+Shu and Tefnut are believed to have seen their first rays of light after one of either two stories, which can be traced back to the first texts as discovered in the Egypt pyramids.

-Atum created by his masturbation in Heliopolis.
+“Atum created by his masturbation in Heliopolis.

 He put his phallus in his fist,